top of page

 Check out our Farm-To-Bottle Project to learn about the importance of true traceability.

 Most manuka honey is packaged in soft plastic to save money on shipping and packaging costs.
 While many of these soft plastics claim to be BPA-free, they often have other components that can be just as unhealthy.
 We contacted a number of companies selling Manuka honey in plastic, and none of them properly tested their containers to make sure there was no leaching.
-So, avoid buying manuka honey and other liquid foods and beverages in soft plastic containers.
+Avoid buying manuka honey and other liquid foods and beverages in soft plastic containers.

 Labeling of Manuka honey products can be very confusing, and finding a properly labeled one can often be like looking for a needle in a haystack.